 - Using a suitable container such as a watering can, pour hot water over the pipe where you think it has frozen.
 Pipe elbows and horizontal pieces of pipe are good areas to start with.
 Alternatively, you can use a hot water bottle.
 Place it over the pipe and leave it for a few minutes.

 If ice in the condensate pipe was indeed the culprit, it should melt away and any water which was behind it should flow away too.
 After resetting the boiler or clearing any fault codes, the boiler should now operate normally.

 You can prevent a frozen condensate pipe in future by insulating the pipe with lagging.
-The lagging must be waterproof, as otherwise it will soak up water like a sponge and give the pipe a nice ice blanket, which will only make the problem worse.
+The lagging must be waterproof.
+Otherwise it will soak up water like a sponge and give the pipe a nice ice blanket, which will only make the problem worse.